 Having been instilled in one as a child, I can’t help but love the film, even if watching it back highlights some rather serious flaws in the whole thing.
 I know people get mad at the dodgy cockney accent but I find it kinda loveable.

-Be Kind, Rewind - Dec 2018
+Revisited - Dec 2018

 On a second viewing, the length of this film was more of a problem for me.
 They’re fun adventures, sure, but wow they do go on a bit.
 I was craving the kite action from about the time they were on the Uncle’s ceiling.